AppleDeath318/BCSTool/README.md

 BCS Tool checks the latest stable GitHub release once when the application opens.
 It does not repeatedly check while it remains running.

 The version number in the bottom-right corner opens **About BCS Tool**.
-Its update button changes with the current state: **Check for Updates**, **Checking...**, **Up to Date**, **Download vX.Y.Z**, or **Try Again**.
 When an update is available, the bottom-right version link also displays the available version.

 Installing an update is always user initiated and requires the managed server to be stopped.
 BCS Tool downloads both the versioned executable and its `.sha256` release asset, verifies the executable, closes, replaces the old version, and reopens.
-The About window also includes a link to the GitHub repository.
+The About window also includes a link to this GitHub repository.

 ## Appearance

-Use the **Theme** selector in the bottom-right footer to switch between Light and Dark mode without restarting BCS Tool.
-Light mode preserves the original appearance.
-Dark mode applies across the main window and all configuration, access-control, player-list, backup, and About windows.
+Use the **Theme** selector in the bottom-right footer to switch between Light and Dark mode.

-Dark mode uses black Server and BCS Tool consoles with brighter semantic colors.
-BCS Tool messages are explicitly categorized as Information, Action, Success, Warning, or Error when they are emitted; message text, player names, and notes do not influence their color.
-Existing console lines are recolored immediately when the theme changes.
 The selected theme is saved under the normal BCS Tool Registry settings and restored on the next launch.

 ## Getting Started